 There are several ways that drivers can find cheap auto insurance in Wisconsin.
 Besides choosing an affordable provider, here are some alternative ways to get cheap coverage:

-- Get multiple quotes: Take your time evaluating insurance providers, and get quotes from several companies.
-Comparing quotes side-by-side is the best way to determine which company can give you the lowest rate for the coverage you need.
+- Get multiple quotes: Take your time evaluating insurance providers and get quotes from several companies.
+Comparing quotes side-by-side is one of the best ways to determine which company can give you the lowest rate for the coverage you need.

 - Look for discounts: Look for insurance companies that offer discounts for which you qualify.
 Some common car insurance discounts include being claims-free, bundling policies and insuring multiple vehicles.

 - Raise your credit score: Insurance companies look at your credit score when they calculate your premium.
-Improving your credit score is one of the most effective ways to get cheaper car insurance.
+Improving your credit score might lower your car insurance premium.

-- Take a driver training course: Most car insurance companies offer savings for drivers who complete an approved driving training or defensive driving course.
+- Take a driver training course: Many car insurance companies offer savings for drivers who complete an approved driving training or defensive driving course.

-- Increase your deductible: When you opt for a higher deductible, you lower your premium.
-However, it is important to be aware that your deductible is the amount that you will pay out of pocket in the event of a loss.
+- Increase your deductibles: If you have full coverage, your auto policy has two deductibles: one for collision and one for comprehensive.
+When you opt for higher deductibles, your premium will generally decrease.
+However, it is important to be aware that your deductible is the amount that you will pay out of pocket if you file a claim for damage to your own vehicle.
 Choose a deductible that you feel comfortably paying if you are in an accident.